A propos de

 Le Conseil des innovateurs canadiens (CCI) est une association nationale d'entreprises qui représente plus de 150 entreprises canadiennes à forte composante technologique dont la croissance est la plus rapide.
 Les entreprises du portefeuille du CCI sont des leaders du marché dans leurs secteurs verticaux et commercialisent leurs technologies dans plus de 190 pays, générant entre 10 et 750 millions de dollars de revenus annuels récurrents.
 Les entreprises membres de l'ICC ont toutes leur siège au Canada et emploient collectivement plus de 52 000 Canadiens d'un océan à l'autre.

 CCI was created in 2015 by the leaders of Canada’s most innovative companies to reorient Canada’s economic strategies towards supporting domestic scale-up companies to aid in their pursuit of becoming engines of Canada’s future economic prosperity.
-CCI works closely with our members and leaders within federal and provincial governments to develop economic strategies that increase access to talent, capital, and customers for homegrown firms, all while updating Canada’s economic playbook for the 21st century economy.
-Since 2015, CCI’s advocacy has led to government improving the way businesses access international talent, patent their inventions, and navigate the global data-driven economy.
+CCI works closely with our members and leaders within federal and provincial governments to develop economic strategies that increase access to talent, capital, and customers for homegrown firms, all while updating Canada’s economic playbook for the 21st-century economy.
+Since 2015, CCI’s advocacy has led to the government improving the way businesses access international talent, patent their inventions, and navigate the global data-driven economy.

 L'ICC est un réseau de pairs composé de chefs d'entreprise et d'innovateurs canadiens qui se tournent vers la direction et les membres de l'ICC pour obtenir des conseils stratégiques et une vision prospective, une navigation experte au sein des gouvernements fédéral et provinciaux, et des connexions avec d'autres innovateurs et institutions qui peuvent les aider à développer leurs entreprises à l'échelle mondiale.